 This spatial isotropy condition supplies one ordinary differential equation relating the metric components.
 Depending on the precise choice of coordinates, and ways of representing the metric components, this ordinary differential equation might be explicitly solvable.

-(Though even symbolic calculation systems such as {\sf Maple} or {\sf Mathematica} will often require significant human intervention to obtain a reasonably tractable result.)
+(It should be noted that even symbolic calculation systems such as {\sf Maple} or {\sf Mathematica} will often require significant human intervention to obtain a reasonably tractable result.)
 We shall present a number of explicit examples below.

 \hrule\hrule\hrule